-The Therapeutic Horsemanship program utilizes 20 therapy horses to provide opportunities for children and adults with disabilities to experience the enjoyment and therapeutic benefits of riding horses.
+The Therapeutic Horsemanship program uses 20 therapy horses to provide opportunities for children and adults with disabilities to experience the enjoyment and therapeutic benefits of riding horses.
 Professional Association of Therapeutic Horsemanship (PATH) certified instructors lead individual and small group lessons with the assistance of trained volunteers.
 Students can begin riding as early as four years of age and participate in events such as Special Olympics, horse shows, and summer camps.
 Learn more about the Hanson Center.